Our Verdict

 Klaviyo — The Full Picture

 Klaviyo is the best ecommerce email marketing platform available in 2026 — and one of the hardest to recommend without reservations.
-For Shopify stores doing serious revenue, the segmentation engine, revenue attribution, and predictive AI are genuinely unmatched.
+For Shopify stores doing serious revenue, the segmentation engine, revenue attribution, and predictive AI are excellent.
 No other platform shows you exactly how much money each email flow generated, predicts when individual customers will churn, or estimates next order dates with Klaviyo's precision.
 G2 and Capterra both rate it 4.6/5, the highest of any tool we reviewed.

 The problems start when you look beyond the product.
 Klaviyo went public in September 2023, and the post-IPO trajectory has followed a familiar pattern: squeeze customers to satisfy Wall Street.
 The February 2025 billing change — now charging for all active profiles including unengaged subscribers, spam signups, and abandoned checkout contacts — was widely described as a trust-breaking move.